-Sweet-spot in microwatt – milliwatt rangeEnergy harvesting is particularly relevant for products that have a low energy consumption in the range 100 µW – 5 mW, as many energy harvesting technologies lie in the energy density of 100 µW/cm, as shown in figure 1.
+Energy harvesting is particularly relevant for products that have a low energy consumption in the range 100 µW – 5 mW, as many energy harvesting technologies lie in the energy density of 100 µW/cm, as shown in figure 1.

 A standard button cell battery CR2032 can supply 1 mW for more than 45 hours, but when we go down to a consumption of a few µW, where the button cell battery can last for 2–4 years, in many cases it is not profitable to use energy harvesting because the battery can last for the lifetime of the product.

-With the outdoor solar cell as their benchmark, a lot of people have high expectations for the performance of other technologies, which however, often have completely different energy conditions.
-The sun is our most energy rich source and therefore cannot be matched.
+With the outdoor solar cell as their benchmark, a lot of people have high expectations for the performance of other technologies, which, however, often have completely different energy conditions.
+The sun is our most energy-rich source and therefore cannot be matched.

-The primary barriersThere are several barriers that need to be overcome if wireless battery solutions are to be realised.
+The primary barriers in wireless battery solutionsThere are several barriers that need to be overcome if wireless battery solutions are to be realised.
 For a company that has a battery-driven product, it can be difficult to assess the potential for energy harvesting.

-The surrounding environment and practical circumstances mean everythingHow much light is there actually on the wall in the office or by the machine in the production centre, with what frequencies will vibrations arise on the engine, and how large a temperature gradient is there actually between a particular hot water pipe and the surrounding air?
+The surrounding environment and practical circumstances mean everything in energy harvestingSeveral questions rise: E.g. how much light is there actually on the wall in the office or by the machine in the production centre, with what frequencies will vibrations arise on the engine, and how large a temperature gradient is there actually between a particular hot water pipe and the surrounding air?

 Power management – the key to a successful battery-free productBecause of natural changes in the product’s surrounding environment, energy harvesting generator technologies rarely produce a stable 3 V, which batteries otherwise deliver.
-A converter can deal with a few mV from a thermo-electrical generator at low temperature differences or over 50 V in the case of a piezoelectric generator in a vibrating environment, while at the same time it must be ensured that the generator maintains its maximum output point.
+A converter can deal with a few mV from a thermo-electrical generator at low-temperature differences or over 50 V in the case of a piezoelectric generator in a vibrating environment, while at the same time it must be ensured that the generator maintains its maximum output point.

 Sourcing of new energy harvesting technologiesSome technologies for harvesting energy from the surrounding environment are widely available, while other technologies are only offered by a single or a just a few suppliers.
 When assessing which technologies should replace batteries, it is important to evaluate supplier risk.

-- Start by evaluating whether your product is within the 100 µW – 10 mW power consumption range.
+Five good tips when evaluating battery-free solutions• Start by evaluating whether your product is within the 100 µW – 10 mW power consumption range.

-- Carry out thorough data logging of the energy level, so that there is a real data basis for assessing the energy potential.
+• Carry out thorough data logging of the energy level, so that there is a real data basis for assessing the energy potential.

-- Make functional prototypes for early testing in the concrete environment, incl. testing of mounting.
+• Make functional prototypes for early testing in the concrete environment, incl. testing of mounting.